 Caliban: This isle is full of noises, hidden sounds, and sometimes sweet airs that give delight and hurt not.
 But no womens have I seen other than Prospero's daughter.

 Sometimes a thousand twangling instruments will hum about mine ears, and sometime voices.
 The clouds methought would open and show riches ready to drop upon me that I could not count.

-Stephano: Jupiter or Venus in the sky then, and in this intoxicating sun, where if I look for too long I could almost go blind.
+In this intoxicating sun, it must be Jupiter or Venus in the sky, where if I look too long I could almost go blind.